oneapi-src/oneDPL/rfcs/proposed/zip_view/README.md

 ### Test coverage

-- `oneapi::dpl::ranges::zip_view` is tested itself, base functionality (the API that is used for a range in the oneDPL algorithm implementtaions)
+- `oneapi::dpl::ranges::zip_view` is tested itself, base functionality (the API that is used for a range in the oneDPL algorithm implementations)
 - the base functionality test coverage may be extended by the adapted LLVM `std::ranges::zip_view` tests.
 - should be tested with at least one oneDPL range based algorithm.
 - should be tested with at least one oneDPL iterator based algorithm.